ligato/docs/docs/plugins/vpp-plugins.md

 ### Security Policy Database

 !!!
 Warning
     The previous model of configuring IPsec security policies inside an IPsec security policy database (SPD) is now **deprecated**.
-In practice, the content of SPDs changes frequently and using a single SPD model for defining all security policies is not convenient or efficient.
-A new model, SecurityPolicy, was added that allows one to configure each security policy as a separate proto message instance.
-Although the new SecurityPolicy model is backward-compatible with the old one, a request to configure a security policy through the SPD model will return: `error: it is deprecated and no longer supported to define SPs inside SPD model.
+In practice, the content of SPDs changes frequently, and using a single SPD model to define all security policies is not convenient or efficient. <br></br>A new model, SecurityPolicy, was added that allows you to configure each security policy as a separate proto message instance.
+Although the new SecurityPolicy model is backward-compatible with the old one, a request to configure a security policy through the SPD model will return an error.
-    (use SecurityPolicy model instead)`.
 See [PR #1679](https://github.com/ligato/vpp-agent/pull/1679) for more details.

 **References:**

 - [VPP SPD proto][ipsec-proto]
 - [VPP SPD model][ipsec-model]

 The SPD defines its own unique index within VPP.
-The user has an option to set their own index in the `uint32` range.
-The index is a mandatory field in the model because it serves as a unique identifier for the VPP agent, as it is a part of the [SPD key][vpp-key-reference].
+You have an option to set your own index in the `uint32` range.
+The index is a mandatory field in the model because it serves as a unique identifier for the VPP agent.

-In addition, the SPD includes one or more interfaces where configured SA and SP entries are applied.
-SP entries described below contain an `spd_index` referencing the SPD.
+In addition, the SPD includes one or more interfaces where you apply configured SA and SP entries.
+SP entries described below contain an `spd_index` that references the SPD.

 ---